mimimakki/CS-4337/devlog.md

 ## March 27, 2025 | 12:27 AM

 I have created three evaluation functions. eval-operation is a helper function that is called repeatedly for each operator within the eval-expressions function.
 The eval-loop function is what will be called within main to continuously prompt the user to enter an expression for calculation. eval-loop will display the history id followed by the calculated value, unless there is an error.
 I still have to handle a few errors and terminate the program when the user inputs "quit".
 I also have to figure out if the mode detection works when the program is run through terminal.

+## March 27, 2025 | 2:25 PM

+I handled a few error checks taken place in eval-operation including division by zero and invalid operands (i.e. a letter).
+The program will be terminated if the user inputs "quit".
+The mode detection runs smoothly through terminal; per the instructions, only the results and errors are displayed in batch (no prompts).